-I’m about to cover this vegetarian minestrone soup with fresh parmesan cheese.
-You could be doing the same in about 35 minutes!
+I’m about to garnish this vegetarian minestrone soup with fresh parmesan cheese.
+You could be doing the same in about 40 minutes!
 This is a kicked up version of your mundane minestrone soup and it’s so easy to make.

 I love easy, hearty recipes and this certainly fills the bill.
-It’s the perfect thing for a Fall meal.
+It’s the perfect thing for a fall or winter meal.
+The soup has a scrumptious flavor from pepper flakes and smoky paprika.

 Just the good stuff goes into this soup.
 Fresh vegetables and a great combination of spices.
 What takes this over the top though, is a little bit of smoked paprika.
 You’ll just about forget that this is a vegetarian soup because of the slight amount of smoky flavor.